mietrechtspraxis/mietrecht_ch/README.md

 ### Update log
 - Updated to 0.0.5
-- Updated to 0.0.6: ERPNextSwiss Dependencies
+- Updated to 0.0.6: ERPNextSwiss Dependencies.